 Events to check out: The Maroons were African slaves who escaped into the mountains of Western Jamaica to win their freedom, and they are feted every Jan.
 6 with the Accompong Maroon Festival in Accompong Village.
 The festival commemorates the signing of the peace treaty between the Maroons and the British government and has been held for over 200 years.
 The festivities include traditional music and dancing (cow horns and Maroon drums are signature instruments)

 February is peak season in Jamaica, so travelers should plan in advance if they’re looking to acquire travel deals or reasonable rates on hotel bookings.
 Airfare is markedly higher during this time period, but visitors will be rewarded with balmy weather and a plethora of celebrations in honor of the birth of Bob Marley during Bob Marley week.
-February is also the coldest month of the year, though temperatures remain in the mid-80s F.
+February is also considered the coldest month of the year, though temperatures remain in the mid-80s F.

 Events to check out: The birthday of Bob Marley is Feb.
 6, and if you think this Jamaican legend is not thoroughly feted in his home country, you’re very misguided.
 Forget a birthday; how about a birth week?
 Visitors in February should pay a visit to the Bob Marley Museum in the nation's capital of Kingston, or his mausoleum in Ocho Rios.
 The entire week consists of events, lectures, and celebrations in honor of Jamaica’s most legendary singer and poet.